piche-eu/piche_qtime_releases/README.md

 - if building for Windows - installer_ff.iss contains correct version.

 # Step 4 - Build release package
 You do not need to run `fvm flutter build` or preemptively clean the project - by default Fastforge does it automatically.
+The targets and specifics of the release build are described inside of `/distribute_options.yaml` within jobs descriptions.

 To run Fastforge for all releases and jobs: